M8 armored gun system: Variants

-A single technology demonstrator built by United Defense and demonstrated in 2003.
+A single technology demonstrator was built by United Defense and demonstrated in 2003.
 The ECD had a hybrid electric drive instead of a diesel engine.
 The tracks were a rubber band type.
 Armament was an XM291 120 mm electrothermal-chemical smoothbore cannon fitted with an autoloader.
 A storage area in the rear could be used to carry up to four crew members or other equipment, such as additional ammunition.